chinapedia/wikipedia.abstract.en/Page/Economy_of_Paraguay.md

 In June 2007 external foreign exchange reserves amounted to US$2153 million, and the foreign official debt US$2154 million, close to parity.
 The fiscal surplus is provisionally reported as 0.5% of GDP in 2006 and 2007.
 Paraguay's economy (GDP) grew 5.8% in 2008, fastest growing sector being agriculture with 10.5% growth.[3]

-ParaguayChaco_Cattleranch3_PdeHayes.JPG ]]
+]]

- ParaguayChaco_Clearings_for_cattle_grazing.jpgAgriculture accounts for about 20 percent of Paraguay's annual gross domestic product (25 percent in 2004) and virtually all of the country's export earnings.
+ Agriculture accounts for about 20 percent of Paraguay's annual gross domestic product (25 percent in 2004) and virtually all of the country's export earnings.
 It is Paraguay's largest and most consistent source of employment, employing  about 45 percent of the working population.
 In addition to those engaged in the formal agricultural sector, thousands of Paraguayan families survive through subsistence farming.[4]

 Paraguay produces enough basic food to be largely self-sufficient.
 Corn, cassava, and wheat are the main food crops for local consumption.
 The global surge in grain prices 2007/2008 was a major impulse for the agricultural sector.
 Wheat cultivation expanded, so did rice.
 Most significant was the increase of soy production.
 In 2004 Paraguay had about 1.6 million hectares dedicated to genetically modified (GM) crops.[5]
 Export value of soy and its derivates increased from US$1,25 billion in 2007 to US$2,54billion in 2008